Secure Beef Supply Plan

 Surveillance

-Surveillance in the KS SBS Plan is the ability to demonstrate a lack of evidence of FMD infection in order to request a movement permit.
+Surveillance in the SBS Plan is the ability to demonstrate a lack of evidence of FMD infection in order to request a movement permit.
 Other producers, and those managing the disease outbreak, will require evidence that the cattle are not infected and able to spread FMD.

 Training